drewloewe/Analyzing-Rhetoric/visuals.md

 Sometimes, image events are co-opted for other purposes, as in the infamous ⏯️ [Pepsi Cola commercial starring Kendall Jenner](https://www.youtube.com/watch?v=uwvAgDCOdU4), which was quickly ⏯️ [parodied by *Saturday Night Live*](https://www.youtube.com/watch?v=Pn8pwoNWseM&t=9s), or 🔗 [tobacco companies' efforts in the early '90s to create a fake
 "grassroots" campaign to fight the smoking ban on airplanes](https://www.industrydocuments.ucsf.edu/tobacco/docs/#id=slbf0114).

+❓Come up with your own examples of image events.

 ## Reviewing the Genres of Visual Rhetoric
 * An iconic photograph can take many forms, but it would not be something with personal meaning like a family photograph, a random picture of a politician in front of a well-known building, or a well-taken picture of a monument at sunset.
 It must be published and circulated; it must be well-recognized as commemorating a historical moment or event.
 However, the meaning of an iconic photograph isn’t an image where everyone agrees on what it means.
 Instead, it’s possible that people forget what it means, and for people to remake its commonly accepted meaning.